cesarvr/blog/content/post/istio-4.md

 Again we just copy/paste from our previous example, but this time we use an array instead of an JavaScript object, also we modify the returning value in the ``all`` method, instead of returning a simple object, this class now assumes that we have objects that respond to the ``sample`` method/message call.

-Last component we are going to reuse the *Stats* class, and simplify the way it collect and presents the data.
+For the last component we are going to reuse the *Stats* class and just simplify the remaining functionality which takes care of sampling the network.

 ```js
 class Stats {